Ola Rapace: Reality television

-Rapace was one of the participants in SVT's reality series Maestro, Where Swedish celebrities were taught the basics of conducting a classical orchestra.
+Rapace was one of the participants in SVT's reality series Maestro, in which Swedish celebrities were taught the basics of conducting a classical orchestra.
 The series aired in late summer and autumn 2011.

-He was one of 5 Swedish celebrities featured in 2020 edition of popular TV series Stars at the Castle.
-The basis of the show is: five famous people live together in a castle or manor house for five days.
-Each day focuses on one person and their career, as they eat dinners and they discuss their life and career, and the other celebrities ask questions.
-A few months before the announcement of Rapace joining the 2020 season, he had criticized this specific reality television show.
+He was one of five Swedish celebrities featured in 2020 edition of the popular TV series Stars at the Castle.
+In the show, five famous people live together in a castle or manor house for five days.
+Each day focuses on one person and their career as they eat dinners and they discuss their life and career, and the other celebrities ask questions.
+A few months before the announcement of Rapace's joining the 2020 season, he had criticized this specific reality television show.

-In 2021 Swedish Discovery+ announced he was one of several celebrities, including electropop musician Kleerup, and reality TV stars Jackie Ferm and Håkan Hallin, who would join the unscripted TV-series Treatment, about mental illness and addiction problems.
+In 2021, Swedish Discovery+ announced he was one of several celebrities, including electropop musician Kleerup, and reality TV stars Jackie Ferm and Håkan Hallin, who would join the unscripted TV-series Treatment, a series about mental illness and addiction problems.
 Discovery Networks Sweden describes the series as "individually adapted medical and therapeutic treatments, composed and led by addiction doctors and therapists" on an archipelago island.